FAQs

 How do I get started?

-Schedule a free 20 minute phone or video consultation.
+Schedule a free 20 minute video consultation.
 We will discuss your goals and I can answer any questions you have about how I work or about my practice.
 If we decide to work together we can schedule a session and I’ll send you an email invitation to complete my online intake paperwork.

 get started today